 So, what’s next for UMBC?
 Well, as President Freeman Hrabowski likes to say, “Success is never final.”

 That’s why in late spring, UMBC launched Grit & Greatness: The Campaign for UMBC, and made public a challenge to raise $150 million to make UMBC’s next 50 years just as amazing as its founding ones.
-Driven by our most distinctive traits – inclusive excellence and innovation – UMBC has already raised more than $94 million towards its campaign goals.
+Driven by our most distinctive traits – inclusive excellence and innovation – UMBC has already raised nearly $98 million* towards its campaign goals.

 The stories that follow exemplify the values this campaign champions: making big breakthroughs, forging new partnerships, and transforming lives.
 We look forward to telling many more, as our community comes together to support UMBC – and Retrievers of the future.

 “America needs its universities now more than ever.
 We live in a time of huge challenges and breathtaking discoveries.
 We live in a nation that is divided.
 We live in a time when too many young people are shut out of life-changing opportunities,” says Hrabowski.

 “The UMBC community does not shy away from hard work.
 We show up.
 We show our grit.
 I’ve never been more excited about this University and what we can do.”

 * Total as of 11/30/17

 MAKING BIG BREAKTHROUGHS